ErlendLima/FYS3150/Project2/README.md

 ## Usage (C++)
 The project is divided into source code and the written rapport.
-The source code is located across two different directories: analysis and cpp.
-The resulting data produced by the C++ program is read by the analysis code located in analysis.
+The source code is located across three different directories: analysis, cpp and julia.
+The resulting data produced by the C++ program is read by the analysis code located in analysis, while julia does both its own computations and its own plotting.

 Compilation of the C++ program requires C++14, Armadillo version 6.7 and CMake version 3.1.
 If the requirements are satisfied, the makefile can be created and run with